Green sansho pepper - Sanshō-no-mi

 Our sanshō or sansho pepper from Wakayama is undeniably one of the better sanshōs.
 To do justice to the subtle mint and citrus flavor, the slightly bitter, oil-rich seeds have been removed.

 The sanshō or Japanese pepper is related to the Chinese Szechuan pepper and the Nepalese timur, but unlike these two brothers or sisters from the Geelhout genus (Zanthoxylum), the leaves, flowers and shoots of the sanshō tree are also eaten.
 Sanshō also means mountain pepper.

 Sanshō pepper has been used as a spice for thousands of years, it is believed, because there is no conclusive evidence for this.
-It was called naruhajika during the Nara era in the eighth century, and was used as a medicine for the treatment of diarrhea.
+It was called naruhajika during the Nara era in the eighth century and used as a medicine for the treatment of diarrhea.
 For a long time it would mainly be used as medicine.
 It was not until the Kamakura era (1185 to 1333 AD) that it was used again as a spice by the samurai during hunting.
 From that time dates unagi, a dish of freshwater eel with sanshō pepper.

 It is now a prominent spice, one of the few spices in Japanese cuisine.
 The unripe green berries are called sanshō-no-mi.
 These are sharper and more aromatic than the red sansho.
 The first green sanshōs appear on the market from May, the red ones in October.

 One of the first preparations with sanshō ever was described in the Okusa cookbook from the fifteenth century.
 An eel dish.
 Since then, eel has always been prepared with sanshō in Japan or, in extreme cases, with shichimi tõgarashi (seven-spice powder).

 In Japan people eat the berries (fresh and dried), the leaves and the young offshoots.
 This is not the case in most other Asian countries.
 The unripe green berries are very popular because of their flavor palette and sharpness.
 The red berries are more expensive, but because of their more pronounced citrus flavor, many do not appreciate them as much as the green ones, which are called sanshō-no-mi.